Welcome to Dances of India in St. Louis

 Nartana.Substack.Com

-We ALSO are DELIGHTED to have SANJAY SHANTARAM, Artistic Director of ShivaPriya School of Dance in Bengaluru India, perform, along with KIRAN RAJAGOPALAN, professional classical Indian dancer based in Chicago but from STL!
+We were also DELIGHTED to have SANJAY SHANTARAM, Artistic Director of ShivaPriya School of Dance in Bengaluru India, perform, along with KIRAN RAJAGOPALAN, professional classical Indian dancer based in Chicago but from STL!

-Our Guest Artists: Sanjay, Kiran, Isaiah, and Thomas!
+Our Guest Artists for our 47th Annual Production: Sanjay, Kiran, Isaiah, and Thomas!

 Please learn about our guest artists below!